 The Non-INHS IL Herp Database.
-This database contains nearly 27,000 amphibian and reptile records from Illinois excluding those in the INHS Amphibian and Reptile Collection.
+This database contains over 27,000 amphibian and reptile records from Illinois excluding those in the INHS Amphibian and Reptile Collection.
 The majority of these records were obtained from other collections throughout the United States (e.g., American Museum of Natural History, the University of Kansas Museum of Natural History, etc.).
 These records were entered exactly as they were received from other collections.
 Other records in this database are unvouchered, coming from literature records (e.g., Garman's 1892 " A Synopsis of Reptiles and Amphibians of Illinois from the Illinois Laboratory of Natural History Bulletin), Herp Review, newspaper articles, the Illinois Natural Heritage Database, field notes from individuals in the Phillips Lab and other reliable individuals.
 Only a small portion of these records are accompanied by a digital image (see below).
 These unvouchered records are given the acronym "Unvouch", followed by a number.
 The numbers for this series start at 25,000; e.g., Unvouch 27293 is a Clonophis kirtlandii record with a photo, submitted by Evan Menzel & Tim Hunkapiller.
 I have not personally verified the identifications of all of the records in this database (especially the 24,000 records from other collections), and a condition of my receipt of records from many of the collections and the Illinois Natural Heritage Database included a "do not distribute" clause, therefore, this database is not available to the public.
 However, we can give summary statistics from the database to aid in directing museum visits and we can give full details for most unvouchered records (except those from the Illinois Natural Heritage Database).

 Images.
 We maintain a digital image collection at INHS.
 We accept digital images of amphibians and reptiles from anywhere in the world.
 Images are kept in two separate databases; one for Illinois and a second for non-Illinois.
 Images in the non-Illinois collection are catalogued as INHS Year.letter, e.g., INHS 2011a.